Republicrat

-Republicrat or Demopublican (also Repubocrat, Demican, Democan, and Republocrat) are portmanteau names for both of the two major political parties in the United States, the Republican Party and the Democratic Party, collectively.
+Republicrat, Repubmocrat, or Demopublican, also variously called Repubocrat, Demican, Democan, and Republocrat, are portmanteau names for both of the two major political parties in the United States, the Republican Party and the Democratic Party, collectively.
 These derogatory names first appeared in the 1872 United States presidential election.

 The terms have multiple meanings.
-One use is to insult politicians that the speaker believes are too moderate or centrist.
+One use is to insult politicians that the speaker believes are too politically moderate or centrist.
 This use is similar to saying that a Republican is a "Republican in Name Only" (RINO) or a Democrat is a "Democrat in Name Only" (DINO).
 Another use is to indicate that the two major parties are essentially interchangeable from the speaker's perspective because neither major party supports the changes that the speaker wants to see.
 This often carries an unspoken implication that the U.S. is in spirit a dominant-party system.
+Similar terms have been adopted in other countries, including Australia, Canada, Poland, and the United Kingdom.

 Usage

 Insult towards moderates

 Republicans have often portrayed themselves to be pro-business and aggressive on foreign policy; Democrats have tended to campaign on more liberal social policies and a more important role for government-funded social programs.
 Merriam-Webster Dictionary defines it as "a member of the Democratic party esp. in the southern states who supports to a large extent the policy and measures of the Republican party".
 Oxford Dictionaries defines the term as "[a] person whose political philosophy is a blend of policies and principles from both the Republican and Democratic parties".

 The term is sometimes used in a pejorative sense by members of one party to attack members of their party who are either centrist or who have what they perceive to be the wrong ideology.
 Liberal Democrats have disparaged conservative and centrist members of the party, such as Senator Joe Lieberman, as Republicrats.
-Likewise, Republican politicians such as George W. Bush, Mitt Romney, Newt Gingrich, and Arnold Schwarzenegger have been called "Republicrats" due to their liberal stances on various political issues.
+Likewise, Republican politicians, such as George W. Bush, Mitt Romney, Newt Gingrich, and Arnold Schwarzenegger, have been called "Republicrats" by conservatives due to their liberal stances on various political issues.
 Another term used by liberal Democrats to describe conservative and centrist members of their party is "Democrat in Name Only" or "DINO"; a conservative Republican term for liberal and centrist Republicans is "Republican in Name Only" or "RINO".